The following article was published on the November 2002 issue of Air Forces Monthly.

-With a little increase in thrust, essential for overcoming the inertia of the aircraft, we began taxing while checks took place.
-The weapon crews would remove the spins from the equipment, hence, they would transcribe on an suitable module the data of the Scramble communicated by the tower.
-This information was rather scarce, given in codes and contained however, fundamental instructions on the mission that was to be faced:
+With a little increase in thrust, essential to overcome the inertia of the aircraft, we began taxing while checks took place.
+The weapon crews would remove the spins from the equipment, will we transcribed the data of the Scramble communicated by the tower.
+This information was rather scarce, given in codes and contained, but fundamental to carry our the mission:

 - the target’s vector (heading to intercept);